-In the above question called Am I eligible for a T-visa?, we list the requirements that you have to meet to be eligible to apply for a T-visa.
+In the question called Am I eligible for a T-visa?, we list all of the requirements that you have to meet to be eligible to apply for a T-visa.
 In this section, we explain the fourth requirement in detail.

 Requirement 4: You have cooperated with or are excused from cooperating with reasonable requests from legal authorities.
 What does “cooperating with legal authorities” mean?

-If you are over 18 years old, you must cooperate with law enforcement authorities’ “reasonable requests” for assistance in prosecuting the trafficking crime.
-Whether a request is “reasonable” depends on the particular situation; things that will be considered include:
+If you are over 18 years old and you do not qualify for a “trauma exception,” you must cooperate with law enforcement authorities’ “reasonable requests” for assistance in prosecuting the trafficking crime.1 Whether a request is “reasonable” depends on the particular situation.
+Things that will be considered include:

-- Your circumstances regarding fear, physical and mental trauma, and your age and maturity.2
+- your circumstances regarding fear, physical and mental trauma, and your age and maturity.2

-If you are under 18, you do NOT have to cooperate with authorities (although you can if you want to).
+If you are under 18, you do not have to cooperate with authorities although you can if you want to.3

 Note: If a survivor of human trafficking has suffered psychological or physical trauma, and is unable to cooperate with law enforcement because of that trauma, s/he may qualify for the “trauma exception” and no longer be required to cooperate.4